kumahq/kuma-website/app/_src/policies/introduction.md

 ```

 {% warning %}
-Policies are namespaced scope and currently the namespace must be the one the control-plane is running in `{{site.mesh_namespace}}` by default.
+Policies are namespace-scoped and currently the namespace must be the one the control-plane is running in `{{site.mesh_namespace}}` by default.
 {% endwarning %}

 {% endtab %}